Understanding Cannabis Ratios: What the Numbers Mean

 Individual Factors Can Affect Effects

 It's also worth mentioning that individual factors, such as a person's tolerance, metabolism, and the method of consumption, can all affect the effects of a cannabis product, so it's important to start with a low dose and increase as needed.
+At present, there are many tools and devices available to test THC and CBD.
+Example: For THC% testing, there is no need for any lab equipment and accessories.
+You can test the quality of cannabis within a minute on mobile.

 In conclusion, understanding the different ratios in cannabis products can help you make informed decisions about which products are best for you, based on your desired effects and experience level.
 It's always a good idea to talk to a healthcare professional before starting to use cannabis products, especially if you have any underlying health conditions.